-Workers with an orientation towards flexibility never say, "It’s not my job" or "Do I have to?" when they are asked to take on a new assignment.
-Flexible employees modify their approach to tasks based on the preferences of stakeholders and the unique demands of each situation.
+Workers with an orientation towards flexibility don't say, "It’s not my job" or "Do I have to?" when they are asked to take on a new assignment.
+Instead, flexible employees modify their approach to tasks based on the preferences of stakeholders and the unique demands of each situation.

 Managers who are flexible provide workers with greater latitude about the way they accomplish goals.
 They assess the needs of employees and provide feedback, guidance, and recognition individually to optimize performance.